fuzzymfx/fuzzymfx.github.io/content/current.md

 - Syntax highlighting

 I plan to finish up with dough by the end of this month.
 Later, I will be reviving [Bee](https://github.com/fuzzymfx/b), a bit-torrent client I started working on a while back.

+Finances are tough.
+I found a couple of interesting investment opportunities, and am learning more on investments and diversification of my portfolio.
+Will be updating my journey through investments here.

 ---